October 28, 2021 by seradt

 Curve Radius: This plan was accused of being unable to integrate with the streetcar because of sharp streetcar curves.
 While it is true that the East 25th and Pacific curve is too limited per Sound Transit Link minimum standards, CTLE explicitly proposes a Puyallup Avenue alignment both to avoid this curve and to simplify integration with the streetcar.

 Puyallup Avenue Streetcar Couplet: This plan was accused of compromising the hypothetical Puyallup Avenue Streetcar Couplet (listed as the 10th “Project Element” from the top).
-While this is possibly true if the couplet required a dedicated lane—which it does not—the streetcar couplet is a proposal rooted in fantasy.
+While this is possibly true should the couplet require a dedicated lane—and it does not—the concept is actually doomed because it is a proposal rooted in fantasy.
 Consider the math: with a single-track segment of 3,920-feet, a streetcar traveling at an average speed of 10mph would pass through the section in 4 minutes and 30 seconds.
 Adding a generous additional 60-seconds to account for the intermediate stop, traversing this poorly considered single-track section still requires less than 6-minutes of time.
-Presuming a double-tracking of Tacoma Dome station for storage capacity, are 5.5-minute headways actually insufficient for a small streetcar line in a low-density and modestly sized city?
+Presuming a double-tracking of Tacoma Dome Station for storage capacity, are 5.5-minute headways insufficient for a small streetcar line in a low-density and modestly sized city?
 Such quality headways should nullify any need for a couplet.
 Even the Hiroshima Electric Railway, or Hiroden, the busiest streetcar system of a rail-dependent Japan, operates on 10 to 15 minute intervals.
 It cannot be the operating assumption that Tacoma, whose finest bus line operates on 15-minute maximum headways (now 30), is going to operate a one-line, zero-branch streetcar on intervals that approach anything near 6-minutes.
 If it is, it should not be, especially if the cost of the couplet approaches the per mile cost of the Hilltop T Line Extension.
 Note, too, that headways can be further reduced if the intermediary station is also double-tracked, establishing a streetcar operation that mimics that of Amsterdam, whose trams ply single-track sections hundreds of times each day without issue.
 Additionally, such imaginary headways are likely the result of intense, imaginary traffic to Tacoma Dome Station for an event, or to connect to inexplicably busy Link trains.
-CTLE would provide redundancy and relief to the streetcar on this tiny corridor, further neutralizing the need for a non-starter couplet.
+CTLE would provide redundancy and relief to the streetcar on this tiny corridor, further neutralizing the need for a couplet.
 The couplet should disappear from our collective rail planning focus, and it should never be allowed to ruin a good project like the CTLE.
 Indeed, any couplet budget should be dissolved into the down payment for a Downtown extension.

 Puyallup River Crossing: This plan was accused of failing to review existing alignment scoping efforts.
 A valid critique was posted against the CTLE related to its preferred river crossing over the Puyallup River.
 Scoping documents explicitly declare that the identical Sound Transit alignment ET-1B was “removed due to a sub-alignment that impacts an area of cultural significance to the Puyallup Tribe adjacent to the Puyallup River” (Pg.
 53).
 However, it is not particularly clear how the tribe was engaged related to the prospective alignment, if the engagement was framed in a manner that identified its value to a Downtown Tacoma alignment, or if a clear-span bridge or alternative structure could have preserved the culturally significant area and allowed it to proceed.
 Regardless, as the revised G.I.S. plans show, the elimination of ET-1B does not preclude a city center extension.
 The Tribe is an essential partner in the success of the any rail line through the Nation, and their consultation and acceptance of any alignment is mandatory.
-Worthy of note: the parcels that would have hosted ET-1B are in an impacted right-of-way that is also an abandoned railroad alignment, and further appear to be encumbered by a permanent City of Tacoma public utility easement (AFN 201711090313).
+Worthy of note: the parcels that would have hosted ET-1B are in an impacted right-of-way that is also an abandoned railroad alignment, and further appear to be encumbered by a perpetual City of Tacoma public utility easement (AFN 201711090313).

 Park Destruction: This plan was accused of destroying Fireman’s Park.
 While the park is indeed impacted by Central Tacoma Station, it is left largely undisturbed as the station envelope rests predominantly in the paved street.
 This is intentional, and it renders the charge misleading.
 Worthy of note, too, is that multiple other station configurations exist that can preserve a greater portion of the park, or incorporate the park into the design of the station.

 Streetcar Integration: This plan was accused of failing to consider the complexities of Link and streetcar integration.
 This is untrue.
 The T Line and Link light rail systems operate very similar equipment over very similar infrastructure that share many of the same technical requirements.
-Per their vehicle manufacturers (see here & here), both systems even share the same floor elevation.
+Per their vehicle manufacturers (see here & here), both systems could even share the same floor elevation.
 However, the key difference is their DC voltages, which are overcome in a straightforward manner as noted within the original blog piece and its linked sources.
 Instead, the real hurdle of integration is realigning Pacific Avenue near Union Station for two tracks, and a larger platform to meet Sound Transit Link minimum standards.
 This is not a unique challenge, though, as such civil works are the primary hurdle for any street-running railroad.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * *